 Each volume has keyword and author indexes, but there are no printed compound or formula indexes.
 Cumulative keyword and author index volumes were published for some Categories, but UT has only the index for Category 2 (vols.
 9-17, Hetarenes).
 Since SOS is arranged hierarchically by product class, you can browse for compounds by class/volume, and use the hierarchical tables of contents to identify a volume of interest, then consult the keyword index of that volume.

 SciFinder indexed most SOS chapters as general reviews, but not at the individual substance level.
 Knowledge Update chapters were only indexed in 2010-11.

-Vol. 16 of the 4th edition base set comprises indexes by experimental procedure and substance class for the 4th edition and E-Series volumes 1-5 and 11 (i.e. through about 1986).
-Volume E23 is a multi-part structural formula index of reaction products by compound class, but its arcane arrangement makes it almost impossible to use.
+Vol. 16 of the 4th edition base set comprises indexes by experimental procedure and substance class for the 4th edition and selected supplementary volumes (E1-E5 and E11, i.e. through about 1986).
+Volume E23 is a multi-part structural formula index of reaction products by compound class, but its arcane arrangement makes it essentially impossible to use.
 As with SOS, the best approach is to use its hierarchical organization to identify a volume and then look in that volume directly.